Waste Bye-Laws Project 2023 – 2026

 - 65% by 2035

-Fingal County Council are now initiating a project to assess compliance with the Waste Bye-Laws to help achieve these recycling targets.
-Phase 1 of the awareness and enforcement campaign will commence in October 2023 with the establishment of a register of households who currently have a waste collection service in place.
+Fingal County Council has initiated a project to assess compliance with the Waste Bye-Laws to help achieve these recycling targets.
+Phase 1 of the awareness and enforcement campaign commenced in 2023 with the establishment of a register (waste register) of households who currently have a waste collection service in place.

 Fingal County Council is required to maintain a register of every person who participates in a waste collection service under Section 34 of the Waste Management Act, 1996.
-This information, provided bi-annually by waste collectors operating within Fingal, will be used during Phase 1 of the project to develop a reverse register using Eircodes to identify areas where waste collection services are not currently in place.
+This information provided annually by waste collectors operating within Fingal was used during Phase 1 of the project to develop a reverse register using Eircodes to identify areas where waste collection services were not potentially in place.

 - Have an active account with an authorised waste collector for the provision of bins to allow for kerbside collection of your household waste.